gravitational/workshop/docker.md

 We have learned how to start, build and publish containers and learned the containers building blocks.
 However, there is much more to learn.
 Just check out the [official docker documentation!](https://docs.docker.com/engine/userguide/).

-Thanks to Docker team for such an amazing product!
+Thanks to the Docker team for such an amazing product!